What Is Dolphin Mom Parenting? Meaning, Traits, and Benefits - Baby Chick

 What Is a Dolphin Mom?

-Dolphin mom or dolphin parenting is a term first coined in 2014 by Shimi Kang in her book “The Dolphin Way: A Parent’s Guide to Raising Healthy, Happy, and Motivated Kids – Without Turning into a Tiger.”1 The term refers to a parenting style similar to the nature of dolphins, which is playful, intelligent, and social.
-In her book, Kang notes that the dolphin way of parenting balances out the strict, overbearing style of tiger parenting with another looser style of parenting called “jellyfish parenting” that completely lacks rules or boundaries.2,3
+This parenting style focuses on balance, blending structure with emotional support.
+Dolphin parenting is a term first coined in 2014 by Shimi Kang in her book “The Dolphin Way: A Parent’s Guide to Raising Healthy, Happy, and Motivated Kids – Without Turning into a Tiger.”1 The term refers to a parenting style similar to the nature of dolphins, which is playful, intelligent, and social.
+In her book, Kang notes that the dolphin way of parenting balances the strict, overbearing style of tiger parenting with another, looser style called “jellyfish parenting,” which completely lacks rules or boundaries.2,3

 Signs You’re a Dolphin Parent